 These snippets focus on specific IAM binding features: role-based access control and authoritative vs non-authoritative member management.
 They’re intentionally minimal rather than complete access control configurations.

 The examples reference pre-existing infrastructure such as Cloud Functions (2nd gen) functions and a GCP project with appropriate IAM permissions.
-They focus on configuring access rather than provisioning functions or managing identities.
+They focus on configuring access bindings rather than provisioning the functions themselves.

 To keep things focused, common IAM patterns are omitted, including: